deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 Well that killed it.
 Exercise might be bearable if he had a gym-buddy like Xiù, but the only known force in the galaxy that could drag Lewis out of bed that early in the morning was a quarter of a pig, a gallon of coffee, and waffles with enough syrup to launch a yacht on.
 He hauled down on the bar in what he thought was a preacher curl.
 "So why're you here now?"
 He asked.

 "I was going to go back to my room and listen to my messages."
 Xiù said.
-"But… um… Allison's room is next to mine and, uh…" Her face went a brilliant scarlet.
+"But... um...
+Allison's room is next to mine and, uh..."
+Her face went a brilliant scarlet.
 "Never mind."

 "Hey, what?"

-"Julian's in there…"
+"Julian's in there..."

 Lewis blinked.
 "No shit?
 Shit, did they get loud?"